Tales of flight

 - Chairs

-- If you have a good internet connection and enough computers or phones, this research could be done at the start of the session.
-Leaders could also bring along printed scenarios for people to explore.
+- If time or resources allow, this research can be done at the start of the session using phones or computers.
+Leaders could also provide printed scenarios to explore.

 Run the activity